 St Giles Cottage is on a quiet lane, with a little river running beside.

-The family bathroom has a shower or bath option.
+The family bathroom has a bath and a fitted shower.

 The quirky layout of this characterful cottage adds to its charm.